metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-List/README.md

 ## geocode

 Runs geocode on all of the loaded drivers.
-See [Geo::Coder::GooglePlaces::V3](https://metacpan.org/pod/Geo%3A%3ACoder%3A%3AGooglePlaces%3A%3AV3) for an explanation
+See [Geo::Coder::GooglePlaces::V3](https://metacpan.org/pod/Geo%3A%3ACoder%3A%3AGooglePlaces%3A%3AV3) for an explanation.

 The name of the Geo-Coder that gave the result is put into the geocode element of the return value, if the value was retrieved from the cache the value will be undefined.

     if(defined($location->{'geocoder'})) {
         print 'Location information retrieved using ', $location->{'geocoder'}, "\n";